-Onslow County Community Paramedic Program has been operating since 2015.
-We pride ourselves in serving the community in an always evolving higher capacity by connecting resources and educating the public, while working alongside as a supportive measure to Emergency Medical Services personnel.
-We have 6 full-time Community Paramedic positions that offer community coverage, 3 full-time Peer-Support Specialist positions as well as on-staff and on-call Licensed Mental Health Professionals to assist in our outreach to the public.
+Onslow County Community Paramedic Program has been serving Onslow County since 2015.
+We pride ourselves in serving the community in an always evolving higher capacity by connecting resources and educating the public, while working alongside as a support to Emergency Medical Services personnel.
+Our program has 8 full-time Community Paramedic positions that offer community coverage and 3 full-time Peer-Support Specialist positions.

 We address high utilizers of EMS/911 as well as the Emergency Room.
-We can assist by establishing Primary Care providers or by connecting them with resources to better suite their immediate and long-term needs.
+We can assist by establishing Primary Care providers or by connecting them with resources to better suit their immediate and long-term needs.
 As well as educating in proper uses of 911.
-By meeting immediate needs such as food and shelter, we can make valuable bed space in the ER available to true medical emergencies.
-Also, by assessing these situations we can connect to detox and rehabilitation centers as well as mental health care.
+Helping to meet immediate needs such as food and shelter, we can make valuable bed space in the ER available to true medical emergencies.
+Also, by assessing these situations we can connect to necessary services, detox and rehabilitation centers as well as mental health care.

 We assess for needs in both mental and physical health as well as daily necessities for empowering the community to take charge of their own well-being.